superpowers/docs.superpowers-html5.com/pages/en/2_tutorials/1_typescript-primer.md

 repeat(3, "cool"); // Error because of the incorrect argument types
 ```

+In many cases, TypeScript can also infer a function's return type based on the value returned.

-Superpowers will even be able to auto-complete "repeat" for you and display its signature (parameters and return type).
+Superpowers will even be able to auto-complete `repeat` for you and display its signature (parameters and return type).

 [Read more about types](http://www.typescriptlang.org/Handbook#basic-types).